tplowman/esh/README.md

 1. Download the ESH installer from the Intel® Edge Software Hub™ website.
 2. Run the installer.
-3. Run a demo application to verify that the OpenVINO™ toolkit is operational.
+3. Run a demo script to verify that the OpenVINO™ toolkit is operational.

 ## Step 1 - Download the ESH Installer